-Severe corrosion on the Freeport Bridge could cause its collapse.
+Showing 100% section loss, severe corrosion on the Freeport Bridge that could cause its collapse.

 Pittsburgh, Pa. - A new report, "2024 Safety & Cursory Inspection Report of Norfolk Southern and Feeder Railroad Bridges," of rail infrastructure in metropolitan Pittsburgh identifies serious deficiencies that pose safety concerns in our region.

-The report is a survey of 20 bridges by The David R. Schmidt Company.
+The 404-page report is a survey of 20 bridges by The David R. Schmidt Company.
 Owner and President David Schmidt, a certified bridge inspector and structural engineer, has inspected nearly 8,000 bridges and railroad structures for code conformance over his 38-year career.
 The firm was hired by Rail Pollution Protection Pittsburgh (RP3) in July 2024.

 Of the 20 bridges analyzed in the report, nine are in "poor," and two are in "serious" condition.
 The most serious are in Millvale and Freeport.
-Each have serious structural defects that present a significant safety hazard to people and communities and require immediate attention.
+Each has serious structural defects that present a significant safety hazard to people and communities and require immediate attention.
 Severe corrosion was found on the bridge on Seventh Street in Freeport, for example, that could cause the bridge to collapse.